Pourquoi promener votre chien peut améliorer votre santé mentale

 Being outside is good for you

 Also, feeling the sun - and wind or rain - on your face can help you feel more grounded if you're feeling worried or stressed, Warwick adds.
-Walking your dog can be a form of mindfulness, a relaxation technique which involves paying attention to what is going on inside and around you, moment by moment.
+Walking your dog can be a form of la pleine conscience, a relaxation technique which involves paying attention to what is going on inside and around you, moment by moment.

 "It helps you get out of your head and be more present," she explains.
 "Being present means not worrying about what’s happened in the past, or thinking about what may happen in the future.
 Instead, your focus is on the present, which is great at helping you manage stressful situations and difficult emotions.
 So get your walking boots on and grab your dog's lead."